tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 exception types may be used for specific error cases.)

-There are two different types of capture functions: The functions named `read...` copy captured data into a bytes object (where the copying is usually done at device driver level).
-In contrast the functions named `pull...` leave the data in internal buffers inside the capture context and just return a reference to this buffer.
+There are two different types of capture functions: The functions named *read* copy captured data into a bytes object (where the copying is usually done at device driver level).
+In contrast the functions named *pull* leave the data in internal buffers inside the capture context and just return a reference to this buffer.
 Usually this allows the device driver to avoid any copying, however not all devices support this (e.g. the Linux DVB driver does not support, i.e. there is no difference in